jfhbrook/tfmod/README.md

 - [ ] tagging (latest, beta etc)
   - TODO: how does npm implement dist-tag?
   - also implement npm's dist-tag behavior on publish
+- [ ] HOLD: weird help parsing error
+  - it showed up and later magically went away. is this recurring?
 - [ ] what now?